VIP5: Towards Multimodal Foundation Models for Recommendation

 \section{Abstract}

 Computer Vision (CV), Natural Language Processing (NLP), and Recommender Systems (RecSys) are three prominent AI applications that have traditionally developed independently, resulting in disparate modeling and engineering methodologies.
 This has impeded the ability for these fields to directly benefit from each other's advancements.
-With the increasing availability of multimodal data on the web, there is a growing need to consider various modalities when making recommendations for users.
-While text data, such as tags and descriptions, have been widely utilized, visual information has received limited attention in recommender systems despite its importance in decision-making in daily life, particularly in domains such as fashion and retail.
-Previous approaches to incorporating multimodal information in recommender systems have been limited to matching-based recommendation tasks and are not well-suited to other tasks or modalities without substantial modification of the original architecture.
-With the recent emergence of foundation models, large language models have emerged as a potential general-purpose interface for unifying different modalities and problem formulations.
-In light of this, we propose the development of a multimodal foundation model by considering both visual and textual modalities under the P5 recommendation paradigm (VIP5) to unify various modalities and recommendation tasks.
-This will enable the processing of vision, language, and personalization information in a shared architecture for improved recommendations.
+With the recent development of foundation models, large language models have emerged as a potential general-purpose interface for unifying different modalities and problem formulations.
+In light of this, we propose the development of a multimodal foundation model (MFM) considering visual, textual, and personalization modalities under the P5 recommendation paradigm, thus named VIP5 (Visual P5), to unify various modalities and recommendation tasks.
+This will enable the processing of multiple modalities in a shared architecture for improved recommendations.
 To achieve this, we introduce multimodal personalized prompts to accommodate multiple modalities under a shared format.
-Additionally, we propose a parameter-efficient training method for foundation models, which involves freezing the backbone and fine-tuning lightweight adapters, resulting in improved recommendation performance and increased efficiency in terms of training time and memory usage.
+Additionally, we propose a parameter-efficient training method for foundation models, which involves freezing the P5 backbone and fine-tuning lightweight adapters, resulting in improved recommendation performance and increased efficiency in terms of training time and memory usage.
 Code and data of VIP5 are available at \url{https://github.com/jeykigung/VIP5}.